spectralDNS/shenfun/docs/source/poisson.rst

 Complete solver
 ---------------

-A complete solver, that can use either Legendre or Chebyshev bases, chosen as a command-line argument, can also be found `here <https://github.com/spectralDNS/shenfun/blob/master/demo/dirichlet_poisson1D.py>`__.
+A complete solver, that can use any family of bases (Chebyshev, Legendre, Jacobi, Chebyshev second kind), and any kind of boundary condition, can be found `here <https://github.com/spectralDNS/shenfun/blob/master/demo/poisson1D.py>`__.

 .. ======= Bibliography =======